XabierGallardo/Road-to-Web-Development/Interview Questions/JavaScript/javascriptQuestions.md

 ### How are DOM utilized in JavaScript?
 DOM stands for Document Object Model and is responsible for how various objects in a document interact with each other.
 DOM is required for developing web pages, which includes objects like paragraphs, links, etc. These objects can be operated to include actions like add or delete.
 DOM is also required to add extra capabilities to a web page

+DOM is a programming interface for HTML and XML documents.

+When the browser tries to render a HTML document, it creates an object based on the HTML document called DOM.
+Using this DOM, we can manipulate or change various elements inside the HTML document

 ### How are event handlers utilized in JavaScript?
 Events are the actions that result from activities, such as clicking a link or filling a form by the user.
 An event handler is required to manage the proper execution of all these events.
 Event handlers are an extra attribute of the object.
 This attribute includes the event's name and the action taken if the event takes place